Vincent-Chan/K-Nearest-Neighbors-Classifier-for-Sentiment-Analysis/README.md

 ## How to run?

-1. Upload pa1_sentiment_analysis_knn.ipynb and other .npy files, .npz files and Tweets.csv to Google Colab
+1. Upload pa1_sentiment_analysis_knn.ipynb and all other .npy files, .npz files and Tweets.csv to Google Colab
 2. Run all the code once